mohamed-abdelaziz710/My-Website/README.md

 ## Overview

 This project is a modern, high-impact personal portfolio website for Mohamed Abdelaziz, Cybersecurity Engineer & AI Innovator.
-The site is designed to showcase skills, projects, credentials, and contact information with a focus on:
+The site is designed to showcase skills, credentials, and contact information with a focus on:

 - Enhanced user experience (UX)
 - Sophisticated animations and interactivity